 - You can add a layer of mulch to help protect your garlic from extreme cold and snow.
 Mulching also helps retain moisture and slows down the weed pressure.

 - If you’re wondering if you can plant garlic in containers, the answer is yes!
 I’d recommend adding a nice layer of mulch to the top to protect from cold winter weather.
-Because of garlic’s high nutrient needs, this is a great way to ensure garlic gets adequate nutrition without needing to fertilize your entire garden.
+Because of garlic’s high nutrient needs, container gardening is a great way to ensure garlic gets adequate nutrition without needing to fertilize your entire garden.